ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

 ## Cleanup

-To remove the Docker image created by this project, go to a terminal and, inside `springboot-keycloak-mongodb-testcontainers` root folder, run the following script
+To remove the Docker image created by this project, go to a terminal and, inside the `springboot-keycloak-mongodb-testcontainers` root folder, run the following script
 ```
 ./remove-docker-images.sh
 ```

 ## Running Unit and Integration Tests

-- In a terminal and inside `springboot-keycloak-mongodb-testcontainers` root folder, run the command below to run unit and integration tests
+- In a terminal and inside the `springboot-keycloak-mongodb-testcontainers` root folder, run the command below to run unit and integration tests
   ```
   ./gradlew book-service:clean book-service:assemble \
     book-service:cleanTest \